 I suppose you could call it Netflix by proxy watching with the help of a third party.
 So in the video they make a connection to a US based VPN server, which then routes you to the US version of Netflix.
 It works just as promised and ‘Lost’ is there happily sitting in the US Netflix movie list!

-It’s an interesting situation though, digital products like a Netflix subscription change depending on where you are.
+It’s a developing situation though, digital products like Netflix subscription change depending on where you are.
 Netflix is better than most though because at least your subscription is normally accessible – if you pay for a UK TV license you’ll lose access to all their channels the moment you step outside the UK.
-Unless of course you invest in a British BBC VPN of course that you enable to access from anywhere!
+Unless of course you invest in a British address that allows you access from anywhere!